nagliskaro/thesis_karoblis/README.md

-Repository contains Python code for the analysing of Bachelor's Thesis.
+Repository contains Python code for the analysis of Bachelor's Thesis.

 Naglis Karoblis, 13129104:
 "Evaluation of Text Mining Algorithms on Short-Text Consumer Preference Survey"

 Text Classification:

-"Supervised_" narratives contain analysis for text classification task for two questions. "_no" is the Narrative Open question corresponding to Appendix A.2; "_ns" is the Narratives Self question corresponding to Appendix A.1
+"Supervised_" narratives contain analysis for a text classification task for two questions. "_no" is the Narrative Open question corresponding to Appendix A.2; "_ns" is the Narratives Self question corresponding to Appendix A.1

 Named Entity Recognition: